cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The MAP function is defined on a 32-byte string as:

-1. First, interpret the string as an integer r in little-endian representation.
-Reduce r modulo 2^255, then further reduce it modulo p, to obtain a field element t.
+1. First, mask the most significant bit in the final byte of the string, and interpret the string as an integer r in little-endian representation.
+Reduce r modulo p to obtain a field element t.
+   * Masking the most significant bit is equivalent to interpreting the whole string as an integer in little-endian representation and then reducing it modulo 2^255.
-   * Note: similarly to [@RFC7748] field element decoding, the most significant bit of the representation of r is masked.
+   * Note: similarly to [@RFC7748] field element decoding, and unlike field element decoding in (#decoding255), the most significant bit is masked, and non-canonical values are accepted.

 2. Process t as follows: